chromium/dom-distiller/README.md

   [application settings page](https://github.com/settings/applications) and use that as your password.

+## Code formatting

+Before uploading a CL it is recommended to run `git cl format`.
+However, this requires adding symbolic links to your chromium checkout.

+Inside the `buildtools` folder of your checkout, add the following symbolic
+links:
+- `clang_format`	&rarr; `/path/to/chromium/src/buildtools/clang_format/`
+- `linux64` ->	&rarr; `/path/to/chromium/src/buildtools/linux64/` (only for Linux 64-bit platform)
+- `mac` &rarr; `/path/to/chromium/mac/buildtools/linux64/` (only for Mac platform)

+Doing this enables you to run the command `git cl format` to fix the formatting of your code.

 # Run in Chrome for desktop

 In this section, the following shell variables and are assumed correctly set: